Overview

 The latter debt will also have been added to your loan list,

-which can be checked using the command loan list
+which can be checked using the command loan list or by pressing the hotkey mentioned above.

 Contributions to the Developer Guide